-6. AUDIO OUTPUT, RECORD OUTPUT
+7. AUDIO OUTPUT, RECORD OUTPUT

 AUDIO OUTPUT sends analog audio of the program currently shown on the screen to an A/V surround sound receiver or stereo system.
-Digital audio from digital channels, FireWire® (DTV Link/IEEE 1394) devices and HDMI devices is converted to analog audio by the TV.
+Digital audio from digital channels, FireWire® (DTVLink/IEEE 1394) devices and HDMI devices is converted to analog audio by the TV.
 If you do not have a digital A/V receiver, this should be the only audio connection between the TV and your analog A/V receiver or stereo system.

 RECORD OUTPUT sends analog audio and video to a VCR for recording purposes.
-These signals may not be the same as those of the program that is currently being shown on screen.
+The program on this output can be either the one you are currently watching or a different one.
 Signals from digital channels and FireWire (IEEE 1394) devices are converted to analog signals.
 There is no video signal when copy restrictions are in effect.
-Audio alone is output when a Component input or the HDMI input is selected for recording.
+Component, HDMI, and PC inputs are not available for recording.